mark-nicholson/python-editline/docs/source/testing.rst

 =======

 For most platforms, there are 3 implementations which need to be tested

-- dynamically linked to "system installed" libedit.so - dynamically
+- dynamically linked to "system installed" libedit.so
-linked to manually built `thrysoee.dk <http://thrysoee.dk/editline/>`__
+- dynamically linked to manually built `thrysoee.dk`_
-libedit.so - built directly into the \_editline.so module
+- libedit srcs built directly into the \_editline.so module

-The libedit used is a derivative of
-`thrysoee.dk <http://thrysoee.dk/editline/>`__ which I have at github (`libedit <https://github.com/mark-nicholson/libedit>`__) in which I've updated the autoconf aspects to check a bit more stuff and be more locally friendly.
-(I'm looking to push the changes back, but I cannot find any original repo by thrysoee.dk.)

 In those states, I would like to verify - python -i - custom shell - idle (will probably need a patch)